 In language learning, proficiency relates to broad, general language skills regardless of when, where, or how language is acquired.
 Performance relates to language skills that are the result of explicit instruction in a classroom.
 In other words, performance refers to what students can do with supports and scaffolds with rehearsed content in the classroom, while proficiency is what students can do in spontaneous interactions and non-rehearsed, authentic contexts in and outside the classroom.
-Performance leads to proficiency; thus, students must be engaged in supported, practiced performance in the classroom to then be proficient in and outside of the instructional setting.
+Performance can lead to proficiency; thus, students must be engaged in supported, practiced performance in the classroom to then become proficient in and outside of the instructional setting.

-The level of proficiency a student can attain through a world language program will vary by quality, intensity, and duration of learning.
-As discussed in Part 4 World Language Programming, an early start to an extended sequence of effective standards- and proficiency-based language learning will result in higher levels of language proficiency development.
-For example, students in dual language immersion programs may have the opportunity to develop Advanced High, Superior, or even Distinguished language proficiency while students who study a language no longer than for two years in high school may not move beyond the Novice level language skills.
+The level of performance and proficiency a student can attain through a world language program will vary by quality, intensity, and duration of learning.
+As discussed later in Part 4 World Language Programming, an early start to an extended sequence of effective standards- and proficiency-based language learning will result in higher levels of language development.
+For example, students in dual language immersion programs may have the opportunity to reach Advanced High or Superior language level while students who study a language no longer than for two years in high school may not move beyond the Novice level language skills.